voodoo-patch/vfs-appointments-checker/README.md

 - A CRON scheduled Job in charge of checking for appointments
 - A Telegram Bot that offers a user friendly way of remotely control the Job through its APIs

+The Job leverages Playwright to simulate user interaction with the VFS website and sends a message to a Telegram Bot in a specified channel when a new appointment is available.

 ## Build Docker Images

 ```sh